ESA title

 The Sun is our nearest star.
 Nuclear reactions deep within create energy in the form of the light and heat that we need to survive.
 To generate this energy, the Sun consumes four million tonnes of hydrogen fuel every second, and has done so since it was born, around 4.6 billion years ago.

-But the Sun is so large that it is expected to shine for another five billion years.
+The Sun is so large that it is expected to shine for another five billion years.
 By that time, it will have swollen into a red giant, boiling away Earth’s oceans and destroying all life on our planet.
-It may even have expanded so much that it engulfs Earth.
+It may even expand so much that it engulfs Earth.

 Meet the Sun